fadi1717/Gen_AI/python_learning/assignments/Q2/README.md

 ### 4. **n**

 - Decides how many responses the AI should give for the same question.
-- For example, if `n=2`, you’ll get two different answers.
+- For example, if `n=2`, we’ll get two different answers.

 ### 5. **Stream**

 - If `true`, the AI sends its response piece by piece as it writes.
-- Useful for long answers because you don’t have to wait for the whole thing.
+- Useful for long answers because we don’t have to wait for the whole thing.

 ### 6. **Temperature**